 “Ratio-to-Ratio” Comparison on Peptide Level

-This section shows how to implement a “ratio-to-ratio” comparison on peptide level.
+This section shows how to implement a “ratio-to-ratio” comparison on the peptide level.
 Similar to protein level comparison, click the “run new quantitative COMPARE” link and select the “peptide” radio button, then select “next” to select desired experiments.

 Figure 10.3.15 Selecting “Peptide” as compare level for quantitative comparison.